Doonesbury by Garry Trudeau for March 14, 2012

 88. Missing large

-liberal teacher about 12 years ago
+liberal teacher over 12 years ago

 OK, I’m going to try to overcome my feelings and discuss this wand.
 Because I had cancer, I had to have everything checked, including my reproductive organs.
 The wand is to a tampon what an oversized zucchini is to a grape.
 It is huge.
 And it isn’t just inserted.
 It has to be moved around.
 I came of age in the ’70’s and took part in all the fun and craziness, so I’m no prude.
 But I like some privacy, modesty, if you will.
 This made me feel shameful.
 It was very different than your sweet doctor doing a quick check once a year, and talking to you as she goes.
 This was just icky.
 I’d rather go through chemo again than another TVU.